siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

  1. Unscrew the 2 hex standoffs
  1. Remove the UUT

-You can now go back to Step 1 for the next board.
+You can now go back to [Per Board Instructions] for the next board.

+(https://github.com/synthetos/TinyG/wiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester#per-board-instructions 1 for the next board.